iesahin/xvc/book/src/start/from-dvc.md

 - There is no command similar to `dvc diff` in Xvc.

 - There is no command similar to `dvc doctor` or `dvc version`.
 Version information should be visible in the help text.
-  Unless [compiled from source with feature flags](/intro/install.md), Xvc binaries doesn't have any feature changes.
+  Unless [compiled from source with feature flags](/intro/install.md), Xvc binaries don't have feature differences.

 - Currently, there are no commands corresponding to `dvc exp` set of commands.
 This is on the roadmap for Xvc.
 Scope, implementation, and actual commands may differ.